top of page

 The major changes in the neighborhood took place starting with the fall of Constantinople in 1453.
 Many churches were converted into mosques, and new ones were built, too.
 As a neighborhood under Ottoman rule, Ayvansaray became predominantly occupied by Muslims, who formed communities around the converted mosques.
 Two mosques prominent in such a way are the Kariye Mosque and the Fethiye Mosque, previously the Khora and Pammakaristos monasteries, although given the blurry borders of modern-day Ayvansaray, they are often not considered a central part of the neighborhood today.

-In the early nineteenth century, another texture emerged in the neighborhood; especially by the women in the ruling family of the Ottoman Empire, the palaces in Ayvansaray were seen as resorts to get away from Topkapı Sarayı, the main residence, on special occasions like weddings and childbirths that called for a getaway from urban life.
+During the eighteenth century, another texture emerged in the neighborhood; the palaces in Ayvansaray were seen as resorts to get away from Topkapı Sarayı, the main residence, on special occasions like weddings and childbirths that called for a getaway from urban life.
 Hence, a residential scene developed in Ayvansaray.
-Sargis Saraf Hovhannisian names many waterfront mansions that belonged to sultans in the eighteenth century, situated on the shore stretching from Ayvansaray to Eyüp.
+Sargis Saraf Hovhannesyan names many waterfront mansions that belonged to sultans in the eighteenth century, situated on the shore stretching from Ayvansaray to Eyüp.
 Growing urbanization on both sides of the Golden Horn, as well as the increasing importance of industrialism for Ottoman rulers, led to changes in the multi-faceted texture of Ayvansaray.
 The fusion of residential life with business operations was first replaced by mills and then by larger-scale industrial facilities towards the end of the nineteenth century.
 These facilities produced flour, lumber, soap, and other goods.

 Comparison of pre-1850 and c.
 1870 maps of Ayvansaray.
 Left: Library of Congress; Right: Ayverdi, 19.
 Asırda İstanbul Haritası (Source: Yörüten and Hamamcıoğlu, 2018).

-Throughout the demographic changes Ayvansaray underwent starting in the Byzantine era, the Greek Orthodox population decreased yet remained present to participate in active religious life due to the significance of the neighborhood in Orthodox culture.
-Although the fires destroyed a number of the remaining churches, some were rebuilt, and much of the nineteenth century urban texture that did not succumb to the fire in 1861 was preserved.
+As a result of the demographic changes Ayvansaray underwent starting from the Byzantine era, the Greek Orthodox population decreased.
+However, an active parish that participated in the religious scene remained, due to the significance of the area for Orthodox culture.
+Although the fires destroyed a number of the remaining churches, some were rebuilt, and much of the nineteenth century urban texture that survived the 1861 fire was preserved.
 Today, we see a mixture of ruins from destroyed buildings as well as restored or rebuilt landmarks on the streets of Ayvansaray.

 Hagios Demetrios Orthodox Church